Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 **A quick example by embedding code generated from GIVE into gitbook, What a fantasia!**
-This is an interactive pannel, where you can change the chromosome location(leftup corner), interaction datasets(left columns), even zoom-in-and-out by placing your mouse on the chromosome ruler and scoll the mouse wheel!
+This is an interactive pannel, where you can change the chromosome location(leftup corner), interaction datasets(left columns), even zoom-in-and-out by placing your mouse on the chromosome ruler and scroll the mouse wheel!

 Publication (https://www.biorxiv.org/content/early/2018/03/15/177832)